 In addition to the applications to pipes, AE has been used to detect SCC in other materials.
 Du et al. [115] combined the electrochemical noise (EN) method and AE to detect SCC in stainless steel.
-Plate specimens (173 mm \times 16 mm \times 2 mm) were tested under mechanical loads.
+Plate specimens (173 mm × 16 mm × 2 mm) were tested under mechanical loads.
 The AE ringdown counts received by PZT sensors showed a staged variation: The first peak corresponding to pitting corrosion appeared at around 16 minutes, and the highest peak associated with cracking occurred at around 33 minutes.
 After 83 minutes, the AE activity declined, and general surface corrosion was observed.
 Although the evolution of SCC was recorded, the detailed information of cracks was not reported.
-Bi et al. [116] extracted steel plates (150 mm \times 65 mm \times 5mm) from a storage tank.
+Bi et al. [116] extracted steel plates (150 mm × 65 mm × 5mm) from a storage tank.
 PZT sensors were used to detect AE signals in three-point bending tests.
 The test results showed that the abrupt increase in AE counts and energy revealed crack propagation.
 More relevant research on monitoring the SCC by using AE can be found in references [117-120].

 AE has been used to advance the understanding of crack mechanisms, crack propagation behavior, and crack interactions.
 The application of AE for monitoring SCC can be traced back to the 1960s [121-123].
 In early research, researchers mainly focused on the macroscopic effects of different materials and environmental factors on AE data.
 Various alloys, environmental systems, microstructures, and fracturing paths influenced the acoustic signals generated by SCC [124-127].
 Later, the focus was shifted to the growth process of SCC.
 AE counts were used to classify the SCC process into four stages (Fig. 7) [128].
 In the first stage, homogenization and chemical stabilization occurred in the corrosive solution.
 Then, SCC initiated and propagated in the second stage.
 Passive film ruptured, plastic deformation and dissolution happened in the third stage.
 Finally, the fourth stage is pure crack propagation.
 Crack initiation, sub-critical crack extension, and stable crack propagation were identified from the AE signals [129].
-In the crack initiation and sub-critical crack extension stages, the number of acoustic emission events linearly increased with time [130].
+In the crack initiation and sub-critical crack extension stages, the number of acoustic emission events linearly increased with time.
+In the stable crack propagation stage, the number of acoustic emission events exponentially increased with time [130].